suprsend/suprsend-react-sdk/README.md

 ### BodyMarkdown

-This component is a paragraph field with support for rendering markdown language.
-Use this in case where you want to implement your custom notification card but dont want to handle adding markdown support on paragraph field, as it could be time consuming.
+This component supports rendering markdown text in UI.
+Use this in case where you want to implement your custom notification card but dont want to handle adding markdown support, as it could be time consuming.

 ```javascript
 import { BodyMarkdown } from '@suprsend/react';